 where \(p^{(t)}(\mathbf{x})\) and \(p^{(s)}(\mathbf{x})\) denote the probability density functions of \(\mathcal{P}^{(t)}\) and \(\mathcal{P}^{(s)}\), respectively.
 Common examples include the Kullback–Leibler divergence with \(f(t)=t\log t\), and the Jensen–Shannon divergence with \(f(t)=(t+1)\log(2/(t+1))+t\log t\).

-Most of the existing methods consider only feature similarity between $\mathbf{X}^{(t)}$ and $\mathbf{X}^{(s)}$, while ignoring label information in $Y^{(t)}, Y^{(s)}$ and the feature-response relationships.
+Most existing methods consider only feature similarity between $\mathbf{X}^{(t)}$ and $\mathbf{X}^{(s)}$, while ignoring label information in $Y^{(t)}, Y^{(s)}$ and the feature-response relationships.
 This can seriously hinder transferability assessment, since datasets with similar features may represent fundamentally different prediction tasks.
 While label-aware methods like Optimal Transport Dataset Distance (OTDD) \citep{alvarez2020geometric} address this limitation, they are computationally expensive and sensitive to dimensionality.

-Motivated by these limitations, we propose a new metric, \textbf{Cross-Learning Score (CLS)}, to directly quantify similarity of feature-response relationships between target and source datasets.
-In regression or classification, the primary objective is to learn the relationship between $\mathbf{X}$ and $Y$ for future prediction.
-When the relationships are similar across $\mathcal{D}^{(t)}$ and $\mathcal{D}^{(s)}$, both learning problems estimate the same or similar underlying function or decision boundary, making data pooling beneficial for positive transfer.
-When the relationships differ significantly, knowledge transfer is undermined.
-Based on this insight, our CLS is defined to evaluate similarity between \(Y^{(t)}|\mathbf{X}^{(t)}\) and \(Y^{(s)}|\mathbf{X}^{(s)}\), which is computed through bidirectional generalization performance between domains.
-We establish theoretical validity of CLS by proving its connection to the cosine similarity between decision boundaries for target and source datasets in some scenarios.
-Compared to other distance-based methods, CLS offers major computational advantages: it is efficient and scalable for high-dimensional data, bypassing the challenges of high-dimensional density estimation.
+Motivated by these limitations, we propose a new metric, \textbf{Cross-Learning Score (CLS)}, to directly quantify similarity of feature–response relationships between target and source datasets.
+In supervised learning, predictive performance depends on the relationship between $\mathbf{X}$ and $Y$.
+When these relationships are similar across $\mathcal{D}^{(t)}$ and $\mathcal{D}^{(s)}$, the two tasks share similar underlying functions or decision boundaries, making transfer beneficial; otherwise, transfer may be ineffective or harmful.
+Based on this idea, CLS measures the similarity between \(Y^{(t)}|\mathbf{X}^{(t)}\) and \(Y^{(s)}|\mathbf{X}^{(s)}\) through bidirectional cross-domain generalization performance.
+We establish theoretical support by showing that CLS is closely related to the cosine similarity between decision boundaries in several canonical settings.
+Compared with distance-based approaches, CLS is computationally efficient and scalable to high-dimensional data because it avoids explicit density estimation.